Online art sales are increasing every year, and the competition is becoming fierce.

-As you start to visit Pinterest on a regular basis, you will start to find Pinners that provide content that interests you.
-You will have the option to follow their accounts or you can select to follow specific boards.
+As you regularly visit Pinterest, you will start to find Pinners that provide content that interests you.
+You will have the option to follow their accounts, or you can select to follow specific boards.

 Pinterest makes it easy to pin content that is on Pinterest to one of your boards.

 Instead of clicking on the Pinterest image to find the original website, all you have to do is “repin” the image.